 The following is a summary of key characteristics of the evaluated mechanisms, namely:

-Mechanism A: An internal department dedicated to grant solicitation, implementation and evaluation is created within but independent from the ICANN organization.
+Mechanism A: An internal department dedicated to allocation of auction proceeds is created within but independent from the ICANN organization.

 Mechanism B: Internal department collaborates with an existing non-profit.
-The CCWG may make recommendations about the roles and responsibilities of ICANN and the external entity, in case such a mechanism is recommended.

-Mechanism C: A new charitable structure (ICANN Foundation) is created separate from ICANN, which would be responsible for solicitation and evaluation of proposals, and disbursement process.
+Mechanism C: A new charitable structure (ICANN Foundation) is created separate from ICANN org, which would be responsible for solicitation and evaluation of proposals, and disbursement process.

 Objectives of Fund Allocation